How Backups Work

 The model

 kamal-backup runs as a Kamal accessory.
-In normal production use, the accessory runs kamal-backup schedule, wakes up on the configured interval, and creates one database snapshot plus one Active Storage file snapshot per run.
+In normal production use, the accessory runs kamal-backup schedule, wakes up on the configured interval, and creates one snapshot per configured database plus one file snapshot for configured paths.

 The goal is simple: scheduled backups for Rails apps deployed with Kamal that are easy to restore, easy to drill, and easy to explain in a security review.